5 Segmentation

 2. Analyzing and interpreting the data

 This is the spot where the book shifts to tacit examples.
-We will walk through fairly complete examples that include all the code necessary, explanations for output, and interpretation for deployment.
+We are going to walk through fairly complete examples that include all the code necessary, explanations for output, and interpretation for deployment.
 We’ll cover a few techniques in this chapter based on our simulated data from chapter 2.
-There are several things to consider when starting a segmentation project.
-First, you’ll want to ask yourself a few questions:
+There are several things to consider when starting a project like segmenting a data set.
+You’ll want to ask yourself some questions:

 1. What am I trying to accomplish?